Content

 {{CurrentPage.Title}}

 The purpose of this page is to provide prospective grantees a landing area for information that may be useful if interested in becoming a Nita M. Lowey 21st Century Community Learning Center.
-Included on this page is information about potential upcoming competitions, as well as information that was provided for the last awarded cohort (FY 2023).
+Included on this page is information about potential upcoming competitions.
 Prospective grantees will also find a host of research and resources to begin the process of identifying strategies and best practices in establishing robust 21st CCLC programming.

 Research and Resources on Before and After School Programs